 Car insurance rates are typically higher for drivers under 25 due to several components that make them a higher risk in the eyes of auto insurance companies:

-It’s worth noting that as drivers under 25 establish a safe driving record, their car insurance rates can decrease over time.
+When drivers under 25 establish a safe driving record, their car insurance rates can decrease over time.

-Also, there are discounts for young drivers, like “good students,” or for completing approved driver’s education courses.
+There are discounts for young drivers, like “good students,” or for completing approved driver’s education courses.

 What Factors Affect Car Insurance Rates?